loda-lang/loda-cpp/LANGUAGE.md

 | `min a,b` | Minimum        | Minimum of target and source: `a:=min(a,b)` |
 | `max a,b` | Maximum        | Maximum of target and source: `a:=max(a,b)` |

+There is an additional (non-arithmetic) operation called `clr` ("clear").
+It sets a memory region to zero.
+The target operand marks the start of the memory region.
+The second argument is interpreter as length of the memory region.
+For example `clr $2,3` sets the memory cells `$2`,`$3``$4` to zero.

 ### Loops and Conditionals

 Loops are implemented as code blocks between `lpb` and `lpe` operations.
-The block is executed as long as a variable is decreasing (in absolute value).
+The block is executed as long as a variable is decreasing and non-negative.
 For example, consider the following program:

 ```asm
 mov $1,1